swiftlang/swift-org-website/documentation/cxx-interop/status.md

 - Specializations of `std::set` and `std::unordered_set`.
 - Specializations of `std::optional`.
 - Specializations of `std::shared_ptr`.
+- Specializations of `std::array`.

+Other standard library types, like `std::unique_ptr`, `std::function` and `std::variant` are not yet supported in Swift.

 ### Other C++ Features Handled by Swift